Design of a resonant slow extraction from low emittance electron booster rings using transverse resonance island buckets: RF-KO extraction

-With the upcoming upgrade the test beam facility can potentially profit from a slow extraction implementation.\ The beam users minimum requirements for a potential upgrade include:\ (I) the possibility of a quasi-continuous beam.\ The current beam delivery is coupled to the \SI{12.5}{\hertz} cycle of DESY II.\ No possibility of a flattop is offered.
-(II) Extraction of particles at the highest energy available is preferred.\ (III) \ {The preferred extraction rates of particles are in the order of} \SI{10}{\kilo\hertz}, which is the integrated rate that is delivered in the current setting.\ (IV) Finally, a flexibility in particle rates is desirable.\ For these reasons the slow extraction is perfectly suited for the needs of the test beam user facility.\ These considerations also apply to other facilities that can profit from a slowly extracted beam.
+With the upcoming upgrade the test beam facility can potentially profit from a slow extraction implementation.\ The beam users minimum requirements for a potential upgrade include:\ (I) the possibility of a quasi-continuous beam.\ (II) Extraction of particles at the highest energy available is preferred.\ (III) The minimum integrated particle rate should not go below \SI{10}{\kilo\hertz}, which is the integrated rate that is delivered in the current setting.\ (IV) Finally, a flexibility in particle rates is desirable.\ For these reasons the slow extraction is perfectly suited for the needs of the test beam user facility.\ These considerations also apply to other facilities that can profit from a slowly extracted beam.